wejkey/wejkey/README.md

 # Hey, I'm Wejkey

-Someone who loves to use Github as place to share his *extreme* brain ideas.
+Someone who loves to use Github as place to share his *unbelievably* good brain ideas.

 ---